 All players must recognise that playing hockey does have dangers and serious injuries can occur, fortunately rarely.
 Personal safety devices (gum shields, shin pads, face masks, etc) can mitigate the risks, but even with them injuries can occur.

 Senior players are permitted to make an informed personal decision whether to follow EH guidelines and wear a face mask or not.
 If they decide not to wear a face mask, OCHC shall have no responsibility for their safety at penalty corners.

 OCHC provides 4 face masks to each Senior team.
 These are provided to the Captain and the responsibility of the Captain.
 If they are unavailable during the game or damaged then it is for the senior player to make a personal decision in respect of defending a Penalty Corner or not.

 Should the Captain deem the face masks to be damaged they should seek a replacement via the Club Captain.
 If they are lost it is for the Captain to seek replacements at their own expense in a timely manner.

 No junior player (under 18s and below) will be allowed to defend a penalty corner in any game for OCHC or in any practice organised by OCHC unless wearing a face mask.
 This includes playing Senior league hockey.
-OCHC currently provides 4 face masks per junior squad, but we cannot guarantee they are available for all games and the responsibility for providing and using them remains with the player and/or their parents or guardians.
+OCHC will no longer provide face masks for junior squads.
+The responsibility for providing and using them remains with the player and/or their parents or guardians.
 We therefore recommend that all junior players purchase a face mask for defending penalty corners during a match or training, since the junior player will not be permitted to defend a penalty corner if no face mask is available.
 If there are cases of hardship and this purchase is not possible, please contact our Junior section administration team at firstname.lastname@example.org

 OCHC Executive Committee